The Free and the Brave: American Philhellenes and the Glorious Struggle of the Greeks (1776–1866)

 |Letter from Adamantios Korais addressed to Thomas Jefferson, 1823.
 Library of Congress, Washington.|

 Greek intellectual Adamantios Korais exchanged views on the Greek Revolution and the Constitution with the founding father of the American Nation, Thomas Jefferson.
-In May 1821, Petrobeis Mavromihalis appealed on behalf of the Greek revolutionaries for recognition and support from America to the young Professor Edward Everett, the first holder of the Greek Elliot Chair at Harvard.
+In May 1821, Petrobeis Mavromihalis appealed on behalf of the Greek revolutionaries for recognition and support from America to the young Professor Edward Everett, the first holder of the Eliot Professorship of Greek Literature at Harvard.
 The New Yorker George Jarvis became a lieutenant general in the Greek forces, known as "Captain Zervos," while the young doctor Samuel Gridley Howe came to Greece after graduating from Harvard in 1824and served as chief surgeon of the Greek army.
 Committees of American Philellenes in New York, Philadelphia and Boston sent significant humanitarian aid to Greece and rescued orphaned Greek children in the USA.

 |Portrait of Samuel Grindley Howe by John Elliot.
 National Historical Museum.|

 The educational activities of Protestant missionaries in Greece provided Greek schools with precious textbooks translated from the English, while the successful school founded by reverend John J. Hill and his wife Frances in Athens continues to operate to this day (Hill Memorial School).

 |School textbooks printed in Malta and Syros by the Philhellenic Printing House of America, 1830s.|